bluesh55/factory-node/README.md

 [![NPM version](https://img.shields.io/npm/v/@bluesh55/factory)](https://www.npmjs.com/package/@bluesh55/factory)

-Factory is the library for creating data from pre-configured definition.
+Factory is the library for creating data from pre-configured model definition.
 It is good to use for testing purposes.

 This library is inspired by [FactoryBot](https://github.com/thoughtbot/factory_bot).